pmyymgf/oldriskbazaar/insurance-blockchain-business-case.md

 "In the more general case, a privileged profile is a profile that I sign, stating that I (as the person this profile information is about) currently considers it to be correct, as far as I can see.
 Examples of privileged profiles we might see a lot of: medical records, tax records, court transcripts but also less official documents like my score record as a player of baseball in the local neighbourhood team could be privileged profiles."

 "You make a statement about me.
 I approve that statement about me.
 That's a privileged profile.
 It's privileged because I said it's true, not because it was signed off on by the Supreme Court!"

+"Put some things into blockchains, particularly things like the public keys of major organizations and certificate revocations for people whose keys have been stolen or whatver.
+Use additional cryptography to provide things like zero knowledge proofs of age without revealing identity.
+Compartmentalize information about our various roles in ways which make it hard to join profiles without our consent."